Updated May 27th, 2022

-Open Access (OA) is about making all scientific research content available for anyone anywhere in the world.
-In this article, we will delve into the history behind the movement, talk about how licenses for Open Access articles work and how groups of people are helping the movement along.
+Open Access (OA) is about making all scientific research content available to anyone anywhere in the world.
+This article will delve into the history behind the movement, talk about how licenses for Open Access articles work, and how groups of people are helping the movement along

-The main audience of research articles is usually other researchers.
-However, no library is typically able to gain access to every scientific journal, therefore, what Open Access does is not only beneficial to these researchers but many other countries, groups, or individuals.
-We will cover all of the beneficiaries further as well.
+The primary audience of research articles is usually other researchers.
+However, no library is typically able to gain access to every scientific journal; therefore, what Open Access does is beneficial to these researchers and many other countries, groups, or individuals.
+You'll learn about all of the beneficiaries in a bit.

-There are two components to OA, in that articles are: free to read and free to re-use.
-This, in turn, allows for other people to collaborate and peer-review articles in order to add value to the research.
-The possibility to do this impacts significant parts of the research community, educational sector, and the public sector as well.
+There are two components to OA - articles are free to read and re-use.
+In turn, this allows other people to collaborate and peer-review articles to add value to the research.
+The possibility to do this impacts significant parts of the research community, the educational sector, and the public sector.

-The research community can work collaboratively on an article about biology or chemistry, for example.
-They can find different phrases or concepts that are mentioned that individual researchers would not be able to uncover because of the multitude of articles that they would have to sift through.
+For example, the research community can work collaboratively on an article about biology or chemistry.
+They can find different phrases or concepts that individual researchers would not be able to uncover because of the multitude of articles they would have to sift through otherwise.

 The Open Access Movement from past to present